dpolygon/risingstar-backend/README.md

 # risingstar-backend
 backend for rising stars

+# How Do I Run This Backend?
+3 easy steps to run:
+1. redis-server
-# to run use flask --app server.py run
+2. flask --app server.py run
+3. celery -A server.celery worker --loglevel=INFO